Muslim conquest of Khuzestan: The Siege of Shushtar

 A water structure in Shushtar, created during the Sasanian era.

 Fortunately for Hormuzan, Shushtar was well fortified due to the rivers and canals that surrounded it on almost all sides.
 One of them was known as Ardashiragan, named after the first Sasanian king Ardashir I (r.
-224-240).
+224–240).
 Another known as Shamiram, named after the legendary Assyrian Queen Semiramis.
 The last one mentioned was known as Darayagan, named after the Achaemenid king Darius I (r.
 550–486 BCE).
 There are several versions of how the city got captured; according to al-Tabari, during the siege, an Iranian defector named Sina (or Sinah) went to al-Nu'man and pleaded for his life to be spared in return for helping him how to show a way into the city.
 Al-Nu'man agreed, and Sina told him the following thing; "attack via the outlet of the water, and then you will conquer the city."

 Al-Nu'man did as he told him, and with a small portion of his army, charged into Shushtar.
 Hormuzan then retreated to the citadel and continued his resistance, but was eventually forced to surrender.
 According to another version written in the Khuzestan Chronicle, similar to the version by al-Tabari, a defector from Qatar, along with another person, asked the Arabs for some of their plunder in exchange of how to enter the city.
 The Arabs agreed, and after some time, they managed to enter the city.
 According to al-Baladhuri, during the siege, the Arabs were reinforced with a group of professional Iranian elites under Siyah al-Uswari, known as the Asawira.

 The reason for their defection was in order to preserve their status and wealth.
 However, according to the Khuzestan Chronicle, the Asawira first defected to the Arabs after they entered Shushtar.
 The brother of Hormuzan, Shahriyar, is said to have been a part of the Asawira.
 According to Pourshariati, the story of the Asawira helping the Arabs in their conquest of Khuzestan, may have been false.
 Hormuzan, after his surrender, was taken by the Arabs and brought to their capital, Medina.

 The capture of Gundishapur

 According to most sources, Gundishapur was the last major city in Khuzestan that the Arabs conquered.
-According to al-Tabari and al-Baladhuri, Abu Musa Ashaari marched to Gundishapur and besieged the city in 642.
+According to al-Tabari and al-Baladhuri, Abu Musa al-Ash'ari marched to Gundishapur and besieged the city in 642.
 The city didn't put up much of a resistance, due to its weak defence mechanism; after only a few days, the city surrendered and opened its gates.
 Abu Musa then made peace with the city in return for tribute, which the city accepted.
 However, some inhabitants of the city refused to live under the rule of the Rashidun Caliphate and fled to Kalbaniyah.
 Abu Musa then went to the city and easily seized it.
 He thereafter seized a few other small cities, thus completing the conquest of Khuzestan.